vmyrgiotis/vmyrgiotis.github.io/README.md

 - **Model-data fusion (MDF)** is the use of observations about a system in order to inform a model of that system about the system's actual state.
 The aim of MDF is improving the reliability of the model's predictions.
 A MDF algorithm using DALEC-Grass can be found [here](https://github.com/vmyrgiotis/DALEC_Grass).

 - **Model evaluation** metrics are used to provide quantitative assessments of model predictive skill against one or more system variables.
-A tutorial on agro-ecosystem model evaluation using the 'accuracy' metric can be found
+A tutorial on agro-ecosystem model evaluation using the *accuracy* metric can be found
 [here](https://github.com/vmyrgiotis/model_evaluation_tutorial)